solana-foundation/developer-content/content/guides/token-2022/reallocate.md

 ## Create Mint and Token Account

-We'll first need to create a new Mint Account.
+First, we'll need to create a new Mint Account.

 ```javascript
 // Authority that can mint new tokens